Ashby with Oby: Amenities

 The footpath running along the bank of the River Bure is part of the Weavers' Way long distance footpath.
 Two short canals, called ‘’dikes’’ but not simply drainage ditches, run off the river and originally gave boat access to farmsteads.
 The northern one is on the parish boundary, and served Boundary House Farm which is now part of a caravan park.
 The southern one is called Oby Dike or South Oby Dike.
 These provide commercial mooring for boats.

-There is a craft pottery, Oby Pottery, at Harrison's Farm (2021) which specialises in stoneware and raku ware.